Who does not like healthy sweets? We know sugar is not good for us, but there are alternative sweeteners that are more healthy.

 These no-bake doughnuts are packed with all kinds of goodies.
 Made from dates, almonds, buckwheat, coconut, and cacao, they’ll fulfill your craving for something sweet while leaving you feeling nourished and energetic.
 Plus, they’re topped with a creamy peanut butter frosting.
 Yum!

-Bananas and other very sweet fresh fruits, such as figs, are suitable for sweetening smoothies, desserts, pie fillings, for example.
+Bananas and other very sweet fresh fruits, such as figs, are suitable for sweetening smoothies, desserts, and pie fillings, for example.

 They’re gooey, sweet, and completely indulgent – yet they aren’t filled with harmful fats or processed sugars.
 Make your own basic version by slicing your bananas lengthwise into three strips each and spreading each strip with a blended mixture of dates, raisins, and cinnamon.
 Then lightly roll the strips up into mini cinnamon rolls and top with your favorite icing or more cinnamon.
 You can eat them as-is or put them in the dehydrator.